 1. Curb Your Screen Time

-It’s already been determined that electronics are causing many to lose focus.
-The easy access to social media sites, online videos, and endless web pages can spin our minds in constant circles.
-There are almost too much information and entertainment for us to handle.
+Electronics are a huge source of most people’s distractions.
+The easy access to social media sites, online videos, and endless web pages can spin our minds in constant circles and distract us from what we should be doing.
+There is also too much information and entertainment for us to handle from these sources too.

 2. Remove Distractions

 Your mobile device won’t be the only thing calling for your attention.
-Any number of distractions can squeeze your attention.
-Figure out what they are, and you can work on removing them.
+There are several other distractions that you can run into over the course of the day.
+Figure out what they are, and you can work on removing them little by little, improving your ability to concentrate.

 Even minor distractions, such as background noise or a room that’s too hot or cold, can make you fidgety and cause you to lose focus.
 Items cluttering your desk and workspace can cause anxiety and divert your attention even for just a second, which is just enough to break your rhythm.